Anti-Human Trafficking and Slavery Statement

 Northrop Grumman Policies on Human Trafficking, Modern Slavery and Human Rights

 As a responsible corporate citizen, Northrop Grumman fully supports the eradication of human trafficking (including the procurement of commercial sex acts and the use of forced or child labor) and modern slavery, including from the supply chain.
 The Company is committed to supporting and maintaining the highest standards of ethical conduct along with respect for human rights.
-This respect is embedded in the Company’s culture and reflected in the Company’s robust Human Rights Policy.
-We also maintain a Human Rights Working Group comprised of senior executives from across the enterprise, which helps to oversee our approach to respecting human rights and mitigating risks (including modern slavery and human trafficking) in our global business.
+This commitment is embedded in the Company’s culture and reflected in the Company’s Human Rights Policy.
+We also established a Human Rights Working Group to help ensure our Human Rights Policy is implemented effectively and achieves our goals.
+The Human Rights Working Group considers the effectiveness of the human rights program, the nature of the risk environment, and evolving best practices.
+The Human Rights Working Group reviews topics such as corporate citizenship and responsibility, due diligence processes and procedures, feedback from shareholders on human rights-related matters, and other industry trends.
+As appropriate, the Human Rights Working Group recommends changes to the human rights program.
+This Human Rights Working Group is led by the General Counsel (or designee) and includes senior representatives from, among others, Global Corporate Responsibility, Human Resources, Legal, Global Supply Chain, Investor Relations, Contracts, Global Business Office, Government Relations, Communications, and our sectors.
+At least annually, the Human Rights Working Group provide updates to the Policy Committee of the Company’s Board of Directors.

 Our employees are responsible for complying with our Standards of Business Conduct and other policies and procedures, including those that relate to human trafficking and forced labor.
 These policies and procedures require Northrop Grumman employees to behave and operate in a manner consistent with our Values, and employees found to be in violation of our policies and procedures are subject to discipline, up to and including termination.